 Um… you may notice I have no pictures of this.
-I was not feeling ambitious.
+I was not feeling ambitious today.
 So if you’re feeling like me, throw those suckers away!

 And BAM!
-You made your own homemade roasted red peppers (aka pimientos).
+You made your own homemade roasted red peppers (aka pimentos).

 Get a Ziploc bag and layer the peppers in the bag.
 Putting a thin coat of olive oil between each layer.
 Suck all the air out of the bag, and keep in the fridge for up to two weeks or make big batches and freeze for months!

 That’s it folks- a roasted red pepper recipe you’ll come to love.
 Use it in homemade hummus, sandwiches, pastas, sauces.
 The list goes on!
 Once you try this and see how it easy it is, this roasted red pepper recipe will have you searching for more excuses to make them again.